Savera Nadeem

 Savera Nadeem is a Pakistani actress, producer, and director.
 Primarily known for her work on television; she also acted in theatre and films.
 Nadeem received a Lux Style Award for Best Television Actress and five nominations.

 Early life

 Savera Nadeem was born in 1974 to a Kashmiri family in Lahore.
 Her father, Shahid Nadeem, is a prominent journalist.
 She has a Masters in English Literature from Kinnaird College, Lahore, and studied directing at the National School of Drama, Delhi.
 Nadeem also has a background in classical music.

 Career

 Acting

-Savera Nadeem started acting when she was fifteen, with her first drama, Kiran, being broadcast in 1989 on Pakistan Television.
-She subsequently had the lead role in the drama serial Inkaar.
-Her performance in the 2023 series Jaan-e-Jahan as a narcissistic stepmother was met with critical praise.
+Nadeem started acting when she was fifteen, with her first appearance in the drama Kiran, being broadcast in 1989.
+She subsequently had the lead role in Ayub Khawar's directed social-issue drama Inkaar.
+For her performance in the series, Nadeem won the PTV Award for Best Actress.
+In 1995, she played a gynecologist appointed in a small neighborhood in the dark comedy Janjal Pura.

+In 2010, Nadeem appeared in the drama Diya Jalay as a wife caught in an abusive marriage.
+A reviewer from Dawn opined that she "not only emotes well but looks smashing".
+Later that year, she portrayed a self-sacrificing housewife struggling emotionally in the drama Qaid-e-Tanhai.
+Nadeem won Lux Style Award for Best TV Actress for her performance at the 11th Lux Style Awards.

+In 2012, Nadeem played the titular role of the rigid and dictatorial Zubeida in the drama Bari Aapa.
+She was drawn to the project due to the character and the gripping dialogues.
+She then appeared in the drama Mera Yaqeen, portraying a bedridden, paralysed housewife grappling with her husband's romantic affair with her best friend.
+While reviewing the series for The Express Tribune, reviewer Altaf Hussain found that she "steals the scenes whenever she appears on screen".

+In 2015, Nadeem played a cameo role in her second film, the biographical-drama Manto.
+Based on the life of eminent Urdu writer Saadat Hassan Manto, Nadeem portrayed a tanga puller, a character wrote by the writer himself in one of his short stories.

+In 2022, Nadeem played the manipulative and sly matriarch in the mystery-thriller Wehem.
+Nadeem was agreed to the project due to the unique character traits.
+In 2023, she played a malevolent stepmother of the male protagonist in the romance Jaan-e-Jahan.
+The performance received positive reviews from critics.

 Producer and director

 Nadeem's first job as director was on Kal, a telefilm starring Saba Qamar and Fawad Khan that aired on PTV and Geo TV in 2006.
-Subsequently, she directed thirteen episodes of Qurbaton Ke Silsilay, a drama shown on PTV.
+Subsequently, she directed thirteen episodes of Qurbaton Ke Silsilay, a drama broadcast on PTV.